Kaldei/KDN/source/content/cloud/AWS Services.md

 ![Arch_Amazon-Elastic-Block-Store_48.svg](../../attachments/Arch_Amazon-Elastic-Block-Store_48.svg)

-#### Basis

 Amazon Elastic Block Store is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.

 **Block storage** breaks files in small blocks: when a change is made to the file, only modified blocks are re-uploaded.

 Multi Attach EBS max to 16 instances.

-#### EBS FSR

-Amazon EBS Fast Snapshot Restore (FSR) enables you to create a volume from a snapshot that is fully initialized at creation.
-This eliminates the latency of I/O operations on a block when it is accessed for the first time.

 ---